anjathiart/100-days-of-code/r2-log.md

 ## Log

 ### R2D5 2020-11-20
+Did reading in The Pragmatic Programmer.
+Learnt some new concepts about debugging and problem solving.
+Also different methods of testing like Design By Contract (DBC).
+Even if not semantically implementable in my code, it is a good thing to know about when writing out function requirements in a way.

 ### R2D4 2020-11-19
 Linguilearn.
 Again, debuggin my API in the browser.
 Would be slightly less bad if I saved search results to local storage so that I wouldn't have to wait for WordAPI requests so long.
 Must.
 Write.
 Tests.
 Today I spent time on handling UI/UX/API for saving a new entry with details.
 Understanding the ...spread operator all of a sudden.
 And also learnt how to update a nested React state object.
 It feels like having to do things in a certain way to get things to update correctly is more clear using React Classes without all the other add-ons (like Vuex, Vue Router equivilants).